markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - How can we best implement WebSocket authentication for secure connections?
 - What metrics should we track to monitor scheduler health and job execution status?
 - What fallback mechanisms should we implement for failed data updates?
+- What alert thresholds should we set for different metrics?
+- How can we best visualize metrics data with Grafana?
+- What additional notification channels should we consider for critical alerts?
+- Should we implement PagerDuty or similar service for on-call alerting?
+- What is the optimal strategy for handling stale metrics in Prometheus?

 ## Next Steps